-We’ve recommended masks as part of home emergency kit for years.
+We’ve recommended masks as part of a home emergency kit for years, long before they were a pandemic must.
 The fine dust and smoke that accompany many natural disasters, including brush fires and earthquakes, was the main concern.
 Our go-to was typically a package of disposable N95 or N100 masks like 3M’s 8293 particulate respirator with Cool Flow™ Valve.

 Clean, safe water is crucial to human survival, but natural disasters may damage public water or your well supply.